Chart Color Schemes

 Educational attainment in Pakenham - North East aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.5%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.2%).
-Vocational credentials are prominent, with 42.1% of residents aged 15+ holding them, including advanced diplomas (12.7%) and certificates (29.4%).
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding such qualifications, including advanced diplomas (12.7%) and certificates (29.4%).
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education